lookfwd/archkata/README.md

 ![](images/High-Level-Components.png)

-The architecture is obviously very customer-centric.
+This is a customer-centric architecture.
 The customer interacts with Farmacy Food through well designed touch-points.
 Those are the:

 * Cross-platform web and mobile apps
+* Smart Fridges also on stores
 * Point of Sales Devices on stores
-* Smart Fridges also on stores
 * Web Campaigns that educate and engage

 The kitchen is already familiar and satisfied with their ChefTec solution.
 As long as an API integration solution is found, ChefTec can integrate with the rest of the system.
 Their [backup mechanism](https://www.cheftec.com/backup) can be another way to export data.
 If these don't work, import/export and manual operations will be required.
 As the startup scales, it’s likely that this will become a friction point that will make Farmacy Food investigate ChefTec alternatives.